georgjaehnig/packup/README.md

 # USAGE

-Change to the downloaded `packup` directory and simply call:
+Change to the downloaded `packup/` directory and simply call:
 ```
 packup
 ```